To celebrate its 95th anniversary, Danish audio brand Bang & Olufsen is unwrapping a new gift to the audio world.

 In addition to what Bang & Olufsen describes as “impressive” passive noise reduction, the Beoplay H95 feature adjustable, adaptive active noise cancellation.
 The technology is based on digital processing and uses both feed-forward and feedback microphones to analyze and reduce noise.
 The company tuned and tested the ANC processing of the H95 in its own Virtual Acoustic Laboratory, where it put the headphones up against real-life conditions like airplanes, office spaces, and street noise.

 The Beoplay H95 are claimed to last for up to 38 hours of playback time on a single charge with active noise cancellation turned on.
 If the headphones hold up to the specifications, that would be excellent battery life for ANC headphones, even at the steep price.
-On top of that battery power, the Beoplay H95 have four different voice microphones to aid call quality and a user-adjustable transparency mode to help listeners hear their surroundings while keeping the headphones on.
+On top of that battery power, the Beoplay H95 have four different voice microphones to aid call quality and a user-adjustable transparency mode to help listeners hear their surroundings while keeping the

 The headphones themselves are built around 40mm titanium drivers with neodymium magnets mounted in ported enclosures.
 They’ll work in conjunction with a digital signal processing engine developed by Bang & Olufsen.